School House, Milne Graden

 Dogs & Other pets

 All bed linen is the highest quality 100% Egyptian cotton with hypoallergenic duvets and pillows.
 A hairdryer is supplied in each bedroom.
-Luxurious towels are provided for all guests.
+Towels are provided for all guests.

 Wi-Fi & Mobile Coverage

 Wi-Fi is available at the property but please note this can be slow and intermittent due to the rural location.
 Mobile reception is generally good.
 There is a landline available which can be used for incoming calls or emergency outgoing calls.

 Open log fire in the sitting room and underfloor heating in the open plan living/dining area.
 Electric heating throughout.
 An ample supply of logs is provided.
 Additional logs can be purchased from local service stations in Coldstream or Berwick-upon-Tweed.